 I apply my learning to my nation now as it enters a critical period of its history and its destiny.
 Will we reconcile our past in order to go forward?
 Will we take responsibility for ourselves and our actions?
 Will we honor our vision of freedom and respect for all people?
 Will we share our resources with others as a new leadership model?

 As an American citizen deeply connected to the United Nations, I feel responsible for working with others to heal my country’s past with America’s Soul Cafés as well as offering resources for its future path—a 200-year present as taught me by my mentor, Dr. Boulding.
 Our destiny must be aligned with the world’s destiny.
 The most important part of my new intention is that I connect to my inner Voice and the soul of the person or group with whom I am working.
 Together, we dream for what we want for our world.

-As practical idealists, we make a timeline backwards and an action plan to achieve our dreams.
+As practical idealists, Reconciliation Leaders use their imagination to draw an image, make a timeline backwards and an action plan to achieve our dreams.
 I am now clear that Christ handing me the Mantle of Roses has led me to a new definition of healing, church and leadership.

 My hope is that the Celebration Model of 1992 could be a forum for political action in a new way.
 Political action is one of consciousness-making and -raising through the shift in consciousness of global community, replacing the politics of power and self-aggrandizement.
 The politician is an instrument of collaborative change making and peaceful evolution.
 The leader is reconciler and instrument of peace.

 When I facilitate the Peacebuilding Process for America, my dream is that

 America’s Soul Café can be the way to help Americans join the Phoenix, be heard and be freed from feelings of alienation, isolation and disillusionment.
 It is important to take down the barriers and walls.

 My peak experiences given to me by God in meditation gave me an understanding of Love and Oneness for my soul development and healing: